probabilistic-numerics/probnum/README.md

 currently a work in progress, therefore interfaces are subject to change.

 ## Installation
-To get started install ProbNum using :code:`pip`.
+To get started install ProbNum using `pip`.
 ```bash
 pip install probnum
 ```